lawrennd/talks/_business/leadership-and-ai-luiss-mba.md

 4. **Adaptive learning** as we discover what works and what doesn't
 5. **Courage** to prioritize long-term human capital over short-term efficiency

-The AI revolution is not a technological challenge - it's a leadership challenge.
+The AI revolution is not just a technological challenge - it's a leadership challenge.
 And leadership is uniquely human.}

 \subsection{Further Reading and Resources}